Documentation

 head.appendChild(js)

-There is an example of script injection here that inserts Google Recaptcha to a Payment App.
+See the script injection example that adds Google reCAPTCHA to a Payment App.

-Keep in mind that if the external js script handles DOM manipulation, you should use React's Ref to create a div container and hand it over to the library.
-You can find an example here.
+If the external script handles DOM manipulation, use React's Ref to create a div container and pass it to the library.
+See the example.

 Scenario 1: An integration via Payment Provider Protocol that requires a new payment method

-The best way to create a new payment method is by developing a Payment App, once it allows customers to complete the payment transaction without leaving the checkout page.
-It also allows you to add a security layer to your store’s online payments by using the 3D Secure 2 standards.
+A Payment App is the recommended approach for new payment methods because customers complete the transaction without leaving the checkout page.
+It also enables adding a security layer to online payments using the 3D Secure 2 standard.

 Scenario 2: Payment App and 3D Secure 2

-The 3D Secure 2 is a protocol that allows a website’s checkout process to comply with the Strong Customer Authentication (SCA) requirements by performing risk-based authentication to approve an online card transaction.
-It was created to attend to the Revised Payment Service Directive 2 (PSD2) regulations in Europe.
+3D Secure 2 (3DS2) is a protocol that enables checkout processes to comply with Strong Customer Authentication (SCA) requirements through risk-based authentication for online card transactions.
+It was created to comply with European payment regulations under the Revised Payment Services Directive 2 (PSD2).

 3DS2 flow

-To apply the 3DS2 to the checkout, the acquirer that processes the website payments needs to create a Payment App that will handle challenges for each issuing Bank that will use the Strong Authentication through the 3DS2.
+To apply 3DS2 at checkout, the acquirer must create a Payment App that handles authentication challenges for each issuing bank that requires Strong Authentication.

-When the customer adds the credit card information and clicks on the Checkout button, the acquirer will call the issuing bank through the 3DS2 flow.
+When the customer enters card information and clicks the Checkout button, the acquirer calls the issuing bank through the 3DS2 flow.

-If the acquirer decides that it must perform the Strong Authentication for any payment, it must return to VTEX, in the response body of the Create Payment route, his status as undefined and his Payment App information in the paymentAppData field.
+If the acquirer requires Strong Authentication for a payment, it must return status as undefined and include the Payment App information in the paymentAppData field of the Create Payment response body.

-The Gateway will save this app data on the payment and tell the Checkout that payment has not yet been authorized or denied.
-It will make the Checkout UI run the Payment App specified in the paymentAppData field.
+The Gateway stores the app data on the payment and notifies the Checkout that the payment isn't yet authorized or denied.
+The Checkout UI then instantiates the Payment App specified in the paymentAppData field.

-Once the Payment App opens, the Strong Authentication warning will be displayed to the customer within the Payment App on the checkout screen.
-It will require the customer to approve the transaction from his account on the issuing Bank (i.e.: in the bank app).
+The Payment App displays the Strong Authentication challenge on the checkout screen, requiring the customer to approve the transaction through the issuing bank (for example, via the bank app).

 The following image shows how the 3DS2 is displayed to customers: